Skip to main content

 This is the one that really frustrates me, because it's so fixable.
 The scheme requires 25 per cent margin money.
 For a Rs.
 40 lakh project, that's Rs.
 10 lakh.
 Most first-time SC/ST entrepreneurs and many women entrepreneurs simply do not have Rs.
 10 lakh sitting around.

 The official answer is "convergence" -- combine Standup India with MUDRA, NSFDC loans, or state subsidies.
 In theory, fine.
-In practice, it means navigating multiple government departments, each with its own application process, timelines, and documentation.
+In practice, it means dealing with multiple government departments, each with its own application process, timelines, and documentation.
 A woman I spoke to in Maharashtra spent five months trying to coordinate a MUDRA loan with her Standup India application through two different processes at two different offices.
 She eventually got it done, but only because an NGO helped her.
 Most people don't have that kind of support.

 I think the government will eventually either reduce the margin percentage or create a dedicated fund.
 Rajasthan and a couple of other states have experimented with state-level margin money support and the results have been positive.
 Whether the central government does this nationally -- I'd put it at maybe 40 per cent likely within three years.
 Not confident enough to bet on it either way.